 If the fight stays on the feet, Holm can win by relying on her experience and technical striking.
 If she can keep Cyborg at a distance by sticking and moving and finding a way to hit her with that dangerous counter straight left or her devastating head kick, we could possibly see another monumental upset from the hands of Holly Holm.

 Do I think it will happen?
-Probably not, but I’m also aware that it’s hard not to put a few dollars down on Holm at +315 on 5Dimes.
+Probably not, but I’m also aware that it’s hard not to put a few dollars down on Holm at +315.
 When I say “a few dollars,” I mean it.
 Don’t break the bank on this one.

 My bet: $25 on Holm (+315)